Neumi/open_echo/documentation/contributing.md

     This will create a virtual environment and install dependencies defined in pyproject.toml.

 ### Git hooks
-The repository provides Git hooks to run typechecking, linting and unit tests:
+The repository provides optional Git hooks to run typechecking, linting and unit tests:

 ```
 git config core.hooksPath .githooks